 I’m pleased to present Liam and Debbie, camp friends of mine from a summer in Uclés.
 About a year ago they moved from Great Britain to start a life teaching English in Abu Dhabi–and this is after working in South Korea and Spain!
-I was surprised to discover so many interesting details about their life abroad; read on to learn about the dress code, the extreme heat, and a common term you should never use with students.
+I was surprised to discover so many interesting details about their life teaching English in the United Arab Emirates; read on to learn about the dress code, the extreme heat, and a common term you should never use with students.

 Liam and Debbie on a desert safari in Abu Dhabi